Paul E. Patton: Pike County judge/executive

 In 1981, Patton ran for county judge/executive of Pike County.
 On the way to a victory in the Democratic primary, he outspent incumbent Wayne Rutherford $191,252 to $49,000.
 In the general election, he garnered more than 75 percent of the vote against Republican challenger Jim Polley.

 Within six months of his election, Patton instituted the state's first mandatory, county-wide garbage collection program, to combat illegal garbage dumping, which was rampant in the county.
 The program won Patton statewide acclaim.
-When Patton sought re-election in 1985, he again faced Rutherford in the Democratic primary.
-Rutherford campaigned against the garbage-collection program, promising to repeal it if elected.
+When Patton sought re-election in 1985, he, again, faced Rutherford in the Democratic primary.
+Rutherford campaigned against the garbage-collection program, promising to repeal it, if elected.
 This stance may have hurt him, because although some county residents resented the mandatory fee for garbage pick-up, many more recognized the benefits, as illegal dump sites became less common.
-Patton won the primary again, and went on to re-election.
+Patton won the primary, again, and he went on to re-election.
 However, he won both races by much smaller margins than in 1981 (2,524 votes in the primary and 3,916 votes in the general election).

 In his second term, Patton initiated an oil recycling program and established a work program for welfare mothers in day care centers.
 He oversaw construction of a new jail and a $5 million renovation to the county courthouse.
 He brought the county its first manufacturing company and stopped the practice of giving away gravel, drains, and bridge lumber from district warehouses to private citizens.
 Among his other priorities as judge/executive were the construction of rural roads and recreation facilities.